Unpacking the Latest Options Trading Trends in JD.com - JD.com (NASDAQ:JD)

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $15.0 to $55.0 for JD.com over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $27.5 to $45.0 for JD.com over the last 3 months.

 JD.com Call and Put Volume: 30-Day Overview